ALE-NAT/Training/OmniSwitch Python-API Examples/CLI API Examples/README.md

 Examples:
 1. Connect to switch using an API call and pull VLAN table
 2. Connect to switch using an API call and create a VLAN
-3. Connect to switch using an API call and linkagg table
+3. Connect to switch using an API call and pull linkagg table
 4. Connect to switch using an API call and apply multiple QOS commands